Freedom of Information

 - All personnel records of staff in public bodies created less than 3 years before commencement.
 Earlier records may be accessed if they are liable to be used in a way that might adversely affect the interests of the member of staff involved

-Access to Information within the Institute?
+Access to Information within the University?

 Under the FOI Act, anyone is entitled to seek access to information not otherwise publicly available.
 Each person has a right to:

-- Access records held by the Institute
+- Access records held by the University

 - Request access to reasons for decisions made by Management directly affecting to him/her